ibalampanis/s-p-investment-calculator/README.md

 An interactive web application built with Streamlit to visualize long-term investment growth.

-You can find a public deployment of this application [here](https://spcalc.ibalampanis.gr).

 ## Features

 - **📅 Investment Start Date**: Define the exact month and year when you start investing